KHart0012/goodwill-omaha-2020-api/specification.md

 ## Error Return

 All requests may return an error instead of the specified output JSON.
-The error return is as follows:

-The endpoint instead responds with HTTP 4xx or 5xx as appropriate for the type of error that occurred It outputs the following JSON:
+The endpoint instead responds with HTTP 4xx or 5xx as appropriate for the type of error that occurred.
+It outputs the following JSON:

     {"errorCode": string, "error": string, ...}